Julius Catlin

 Julius Catlin (December 14, 1798 – April 23, 1888) was an American politician who was the 49th Lieutenant Governor of Connecticut from 1858 to 1861.
-His estate was valued at $726,000 at his death in 1888.
+His estate was valued at $726,000 at his death in 1888, and was made a Colonel before entering the dry goods business.

 Early life

-Catlin was born on December 14, 1798 and was from Hartford in Hartford County, Connecticut.
+Catlin was born on December 14, 1798, to Grove Catlin, and was from Hartford in Hartford County, Connecticut.
 His sister, Flora Belle Catlin (1794–1878), an artist and a teacher of the arts at the Hartford Female Seminary, lived with him after the death of their father.

 Career

 Catlin was a successful dry goods merchant in Hartford, and "accumulated a large property."

 Catlin was interested in public affairs and after winning election, served as the Republican Lieutenant Governor of Connecticut from 1858 to 1861, under the famous "war governor" William Alfred Buckingham.
-He also Presided over the Connecticut State Senate.
+He also presided over the Connecticut State Senate.

 Personal life

 Catlin was married to Mary Fisher (1803–1888), a native of Wrentham, Massachusetts, a descendant of John Mason "whose ancestors crossed the ocean with the Pilgrims on the Mayflower."
 Together, they lived in Hartford and had a home at Watch Hill in Rhode Island and were the parents of: